-- 1.The export facility was tested and proved working fine on 5.1.6 and 5.2 servers with various backend storages (JCR, H2, PostgreSQL).
+- 1. The export facility was tested and proved working fine on 5.1.6 and 5.2 servers with various backend storages (JCR, H2, PostgreSQL).
 The import was tested on 5.2 only with PostgreSQL backend.
 It is known that H2 doesn't support the import.
 The error thrown is timeout trying to lock a table.
-Nor JCR supports the import, as the node ID can't be created voluntarily in JCR system. - 2.When exporting proxies, the targeted documents are also exported, increasing redundantly the size of archive: http://jira.nuxeo.org/browse/NXP - 3.The multi-threaded import didn't work correctly: http://jira.nuxeo.org/browse/NXP-3826 (fixed since 5.3.2), the feature was disabled in UI. - 4.
+Nor JCR supports the import, as the node ID can't be created voluntarily in JCR system. - 2.
+When exporting proxies, the targeted documents are also exported, increasing redundantly the size of archive: http://jira.nuxeo.org/br owse/NXP-3825. - 3.
 Sometimes the UI could crash after or during the import, because the documents are changed massively in repository.
+Just log in again.

-Just login again. - 5.
-The visual reports are sometime broken.
+4. The visual reports are sometime broken.
 The data recorded in log are the one to be considered as real.